A 13-month-old LlamaIndex bug re-embeds unchanged content

 - Production embedding cost: ~$15/year

-- Not material.
-Correctness bug, not a spend problem at this scale.
+- Not material at this scale.
+Correctness bug, not a spend problem.

 - Wasted tokens/year: 27.4B